 - Richer conversations.
 Popular social messaging apps have changed expectations of live chat.
 Messaging offers richer features, and it’s also more customizable, enabling deeper personalization and on-brand experiences.

 - Built for automation.
-Whether you’re using sophisticated, intelligence-driven chatbots or click-to-configure decision trees, messaging makes it possible for your organization to automate interactions and scale support operations wisely.
+Whether you’re using sophisticated, intelligence-driven chatbots, like the Zendesk chatbot, known as Answer Bot, or click-to-configure decision trees, messaging makes it possible for your organization to automate interactions and scale support operations wisely.

 Making the switch?
 Here are some key considerations